 My name’s Serena, and my best friend name’s Oliver.
 I’m the fat girl, and Oliver’s the emo guy, so we both stick out like sore thumbs.
-We became friends when my mom, my aunt, and I went into his parents’ a store.
+We became friends when my mom, my aunt, and I went into his parents’ store.
 Oliver was putting up new masks that his dad made.
 Yeah, never tell your mom or aunt you think the new guy that just moved into your town is cute.
 They’ll make a big deal out of it, but anyways.

 My aunt fell in love with the place, and she was in heaven when she learned it was an all year round Halloween store.
 Soon after, she got a job there.
 My aunt started having Oliver’s family come over for cookouts and other fun functions.
 They became great family friends.

 Oliver was following in his dad’s footsteps of making masks.
-He loved drawing out designs for a new mask he was going to work on.
+He loved drawing out designs for a new project he was going to work on.
 His masks were like his children.
 They even had names, had stories of why they were created, and why they look the way they looked.
 There was one he was really fond of, the first mask he ever created when he was back in elementary school.

 “He’s badass.
 Screw everyone.
 They don’t know that there were some pretty cool people in freak shows!”
 I cheered, picking up my can of tea.
 Oliver looked at me with a smirk.
 “You know, that’s going to be my new nickname for now on.
 Freak Show.”
-He picked up his can of Monster.
+He commented while picking up his can of Monster.

-“No,” he said sharply and coldly.
+“No.” He said sharply and coldly.

 Oliver rolled his eyes and leaned back on the stone wall.
-“I’ll call you Panda, just not the fat part.
+“I’ll call you Panda, just not the big part.
 The a******s at that hell hole do it enough already.
 You don’t need to do it to yourself.”
 As he took a sip of his drink, I sighed and stared at the small river that ran under the bridge.
 “I been thinking, we should get back at them,” Oliver said.
 I looked back at him.
 He was grinning, “a prank.
 Since Halloween’s next month, I think it’s time we get a little payback!”

 A little payback…